Australian Employment Market Update

 It is now still 0.6 points above the level it fell to as a result of the fiscal stimulus and 1.6 points above the level reached before the GFC began.

 Conclusion: there is still considerable slack in the labour market that should be absorbed with fiscal stimulus.

 The following graph shows the monthly growth (in per cent) over the last 24 months.
-The dark linear line is a simple regression trend of the monthly change – which depicts an modest upward trend – driven mostly by the outlier in May 2017 (the trend would have been more sharply downward without that positive spike).
+The dark linear line is a simple regression trend of the monthly change – which depicts an modest upward trend – distorted somewhat by the outlier in May 2017 (the trend would have been more sharply downward without that positive spike).

 You can see the pattern of the change in working hours is also portrayed in the employment graph – zig-zagging across the zero growth line although less so in 2017.

 February job growth strong across the board

 Written by SEEK Employment Reports

 The latest data from SEEK has shown an increase in new job ads of 16.2 per cent compared to this time last year, driven largely by mining, agriculture and engineering.
 February also saw a 2 per cent increase in job ads month on month as businesses begin to ramp up planned hiring activity in the new year.